WebFiori/framework/README.md

 ## Notes
 * This project is a hoppy project.
 * The main aim of this project is learning.
-* The project is reletivly new and for sure has issues.
 * If you think that there is a better way of doing things or wants new feature, feel free to [drop an issue](https://github.com/WebFiori/framework/issues/new).
 * To report security vulnerabilities, please send an email to [ibrahim@webfiori.com](mailto:ibrahim@webfiori.com).